Ruach/ruach.github.io/_tabs/about.md

 environment, there's a persistent concern that my time and efforts will be primarily assessed based on the publication.
 Additionally, the pressure of graduation further exacerbated my worries.
 This shift in perspective led me to place greater importance on results rather than practicing kindness, compassion, and empathy towards others.
-As a result, I found myself repeatedly making unattainable and insincere commitments to assist others once I reached significant milestones.
+Consequently, I found myself repeatedly making unattainable and insincere commitments to assist others once I reached significant milestones.
 However, upon achieving a particular milestone, the time and effort I had invested in attaining it became